NYO2 Application Information

 - Solo Piece: The solo piece can be any work of your choice, or a movement/section of a longer work, provided that it is approximately three minutes in duration.
 If the piece is longer than three minutes, you may record an excerpt or submit an unedited three-minute section from a longer recording.
 You may also use a recent solo recording if it meets the NYO2 audition requirements, but please record and upload the spoken introduction separately.
-A work with piano accompaniment (except if you are applying on harp or percussion) is strongly preferred.
+You may perform your solo work with or without accompaniment.

 - Excerpts: Each instrument has two required orchestral excerpts.
 (Percussionists will be asked to play one excerpt on each of a few standard instruments.)